 You have the right to attend a hearing.
+This will likely be remotely via a video conferencing platform but it can be in-person.
 You also have the right to be represented at a hearing.
 This means that you can present your case directly to the panel.
 You can also ask witnesses to give evidence.

 You can read more about what happens at appeal hearings later in this guidance.

-The scheduling of a hearing sometimes takes longer because we need to include panellists, witnesses and legal representatives.
+The scheduling of a hearing sometimes takes longer because we need to include the adjudicators, witnesses and our advocate.

 Meetings are held in private.

 This means that you’re not able to attend the meeting.
-It will also be conducted without a lawyer (representing Social Work England) being present.
+It will also be conducted without our advocate being present.

-All evidence and information is submitted to the panel in paper form.
+All evidence and information is submitted to the panel by email.

-If you plan to ask witnesses to give evidence at your appeal hearing, you should tell the adjudications team as soon as possible.
+If you plan to ask witnesses to give evidence at your appeal hearing, you must tell the hearings team as soon as possible.
 Ideally, you should also provide a witness statement for each of these witnesses.

-A witness statement should include the evidence which the witness plans to give at the hearing.
+A witness statement should include the evidence which the witness plans to give at the hearing by emailing [email protected].
 The statement also needs to include a declaration that the witness believes that the facts in the statement are true.
 For example, they may want to write: ‘I believe that the facts in this witness statement are true.’

 When you submit your notice of appeal, you do not need to know whether you want to call witnesses at your hearing.

-But if you decide that you want witnesses to give evidence to support your case, you must tell the panel at least 7 days before your appeal hearing.
+But if you decide that you want witnesses to give evidence to support your case, you must tell the hearings at least 7 days before your appeal hearing.

 Choosing a representative